Radla/voltcraft-sem-3600bt/README.md

           Power factor:   0.516

         Countdown:        on
-          Action:         off
+          Action:         on
-          Remaining:      09:44:28
+          Remaining:      22:40:53
-          ETA:            18:28
+          ETA:            09:44
 ```

-In order to stop the countdown you enter this:
+Enter the following in order to stop the running countdown:
 ```
 $ ./vc-sem.exp Lam -countdown reset
 ```

 ## Power commands

-The smart energy meter is of course able to monitor the power consumption.
+The smart energy meter monitors power consumption continuously.
 It can perform actions when power consumption falls below or exceeds a certain limit.

-### Overload
+### Overload mode

 You can define an action in case that the smart energy meter exceeds a limit in terms of power consumption.
-In this example the socket turn immediately of if power consumption gets higher that 1000 Watts:
+In this example the socket turn off immediately in case that power consumption gets higher that 1000 Watts:

 ```
 $ ./vc-sem.exp Lam -overload 1000 off -print